Eli Savit: Washtenaw County Prosecuting Attorney

 On January 12, 2021, Savit announced that the Prosecutor's Office would no longer seek charges related to the use, possession, or small-scale distribution of marijuana or entheogenic plants, citing the racially disproportionate impact of the "war on drugs."
 The next day, Savit announced that the Prosecutor's Office would no longer charge the unauthorized use or possession of buprenorphine, a drug used to treat opioid use disorder.
 Savit cited research demonstrating that prosecution of buprenorphine leads people in recovery to "backslide" and use more dangerous drugs like fentanyl and heroin, and observed that opioid overdose deaths fell by 50% when the prosecutor in Chittenden County, Vermont enacted a similar policy.

 On January 14, 2021, Savit announced that his office would no longer prosecute consensual sex work, instead focusing on human trafficking, sexual assault, and sexual exploitation of children.
 Savit cited research demonstrating that the threat of prosecution makes sex workers and survivors of trafficking less likely to report crimes.
 The move was praised by national advocates as a "win for marginalized people" and trafficked persons.

-Savit is partnering with the ACLU and the University of Michigan Law School on the "Prosecutor Transparency Project," a data partnership which will transparently identify racially disparate treatment in the Washtenaw County Prosecutor's Office.
-The partnership, which is the first of its kind in Michigan, will make publicly available data related to racial disparities in the justice system.
+Savit partnered with the ACLU and the University of Michigan Law School on the "Prosecutor Transparency Project," a data partnership which will transparently identify racially disparate treatment in the Washtenaw County Prosecutor's Office.
+The partnership, which was the first of its kind in Michigan, would make publicly available data related to racial disparities in the justice system.

+In May 2024, Savit filed felony charges against four pro-Palestine protestors from the University of Michigan.
+The protestors were charged for allegedly assaulting police officers during a sit-in at university president Santa Ono's office.
+These charges attracted criticism and protests from members of the university's Graduate Employees' Organization.
+Two of the charged were eventually permitted to enter a diversion program, while the other two pled down to misdemeanors.

+In April 2026, the Trump administration filed a lawsuit against several Washtenaw County officials, including Savit.
+The lawsuit, which was filed in U.S. District Court for the Eastern District of Michigan, challenged a Washtenaw County resolution that restricted federal agents from entering county-owned buildings.